pylhc/tfs/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5070986.svg)](https://doi.org/10.5281/zenodo.5070986)

 This package provides reading and writing functionality for [**table format system (tfs)** files](http://mad.web.cern.ch/mad/madx.old/Introduction/tfs.html).
-The files are read into special `pandas` `Dataframes`, called `TfsDataFrames`, which in addition to the normal behaviour attach an `OrderedDict` of headers to the `DataFrame`.
+Files are read into a `TfsDataFrame`, a class built on top of the famous `pandas.DataFrame`, which in addition to the normal behaviour attaches an `OrderedDict` of headers to the `DataFrame`.

 ## Installing